Last updated on October 26th, 2022 at 05:58 am

-After your pig pen is ready, water and feeding trucks are ready, you may need few other things like bows to serve pig feed, a cool place to keep your vaccines etc.
+After your pig pen is ready, and the water and feeding trough is ready, you may need a few other things like bows to serve pig feed, a cool place to keep your vaccines, etc.

 Some pig farming terminologies you may want to know

 Since you’re a beginner in the pig business, you may soon be near some people who have been in this business for a long time.
 They may not be aware of your newness in this line.